oscovida/oscovida/tools/pelican/content/plots.rst

       rate of the exponential function becomes smaller, and correspondingly the doubling time increases.

-   -  We would like to see the doubling time to get larger, as this an indication that the growth of infections and deaths is decreasing.
+   - We would like to see the doubling time to get larger, as this an indication that the growth of infections and deaths is decreasing (ideally infinitely large, when no new infections occur).

-   -  Hopefully, we can learn from other countries, what kind of doubling period has to be achieved, to control the number of infected people.

--  The example data for South Korea shows that the doubling time grows from around 3 days to around 60 days as the number of daily new infections (plot 2) decreases.
+- The example data for South Korea shows that

+  - the doubling time for cases grows from around 3 days in the early stages

-   -  as the doubling period reaches 60, the number of daily new infections stabilises around 100.
+  - to reach a plateau with a doubling time of around 60 days from 15 March to 1 April 2020.
+During this time, the number of daily new infections (plot 2) stabilises around 100, and the growth factor (blue line in plot 4) is approximately 1.0.

-   -  There is no red curve for the doubling time of deaths as there have been too few deaths to be useful for the analysis.
+  - In April, the doubling time increases further, which corresonds to a further reduction of daily new infections (plot 2), and a growth factor (blue line in plot 4) below 1.0.

+- Occasionally, the solid lines are omitted if there are not enough data points.

 Plot 6: Comparison of daily new cases with other countries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~